postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_environments.md

 Click **Add**.

-### Selecting an active environment
+## Selecting an active environment

 Click the dropdown menu in the upper right corner of the Postman app to select an active environment, or type in the environment name.

 Once you select an environment, you can access variables in the active environment scope.

 [![environments dropdown](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Env&Globals8.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-active-environ.png)

-### Editing an active environment
+## Editing an active environment

 Click the Quick Look icon in the upper right corner of the Postman app to display the environment and global variables screen.
 The following screen opens, where you can click **Edit** to edit the values:

 [![quick look icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Edit_Env_Var5.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Edit_Env_Var5.png)

-### Sharing an environment
+## Sharing an environment

 To share an environment, click the gear icon in the upper right corner of the Postman app and select "Manage Environments".

 In the Manage Environments tab, click the Duplicate Environment icon next to the environment you want to share.

 [![duplicate](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Env&Globals8_b.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Env&Globals.png)

 It's best practice to create a duplicate, remove any sensitive values (such as passwords), and access tokens before downloading the copy to share with others.

 When others import the environment or access the shared template, they can input their own personal information in their own version of the template.

-**Note**: For Pro and Enterprise users who share environments in a workspace, be aware that changes made to a shared environment will sync for the entire team.
+**Note:** For Pro and Enterprise users who share environments in a workspace, be aware that changes made to a shared environment will sync for the entire team.
 If you have sensitive credentials that you don’t want to expose, create a duplicate of the environment, remove the sensitive values, before uploading to share with others.

-For Postman Pro and Enterprise users, learn how to [share environment templates](/docs/v6/postman/team_library/sharing) with team members.
+For Postman Pro and Enterprise users, learn how to [share environments & environment templates](/docs/v6/postman/team_library/sharing) with team members.

+---
 For more information about variables and globals, see:

 * [Variables](/docs/v6/postman/environments_and_globals/variables)
 * [Intro to environments and globals](/docs/v6/postman/environments_and_globals/intro_to_environments_and_globals)
 * [Manage globals](/docs/v6/postman/environments_and_globals/manage_globals)

-For Postman Pro and Enterprise users, learn how to [share environments](/docs/v6/postman/team_library/sharing) with team members.